codiume/orbit/README.md

 ## Security

-If you discover any security related issues, please email author instead of using the issue tracker.
+If you discover any security related issues, please email the author instead of using the issue tracker.

 ## License